VyRianS/file_storage_api/README.md

 - Running container exposes and maps port 5000 for external requests.

 ## Build
-Clone the the file_storage_api repository.
+Clone the the file_storage_api repository into the desired directory.
 ```
 git clone https://github.com/VyRianS/file_storage_api/
 ```